ELELAB/ALL_markers/README.md

 - This directory voom transforms TARGET-ALL-P2 gene expression data
-- In here, the directory voom_transform_bmp_raw voom transforms the raw gene expression data and the directory voom_transform_bmp_comp voom transforms processed data.
+- In here, the directory voom_transform_bmp_raw voom transforms the raw gene expression data and the directory voom_transform_bmp_comp voom transforms processed data

 TARGET_pca:
 - This directory performs multidimensional scaling of TARGET-ALL-P2 gene expression data
-- In here, the directory bone_marrow_primary_pca_raw performs MDS of the raw gene expression data and the directory bone_marrow_primary_pca_comp performs MDS of the processed data (both before and after batch correction)
+- In here, the directory bone_marrow_primary_pca_raw performs MDS of the raw gene expression data and the directory bone_marrow_primary_pca_comp performs MDS of the processed data (both before and after batch correction).
+Moreover, in bone_marrow_primary_pca_comp, PCA is performed to find the contributions of genes to principal components 1 and 2

 TARGET_batch:
 - This directory performs batch correction of TARGET-ALL-P2 gene expression data